adbenoit-9/42_cub3D/README.md

 This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.

-This project’s objectives are similar to all this first year’s objectives: Rigor, use of C, use of basic algorithms, information research etc.
+This project’s objectives are : Rigor, use of C, use of basic algorithms, information research etc.

 As a graphic design project, cub3D will enable you to improve skills in these areas: windows, colors, events, fill shapes, etc.